Can you leave the airport?

 Leaving AMS during a layover

 Schengen entry is visa-free (90/180) for Australian, NZ, UK, US and most EU passports.
 Since April 2026 the EU Entry/Exit System (EES) is fully live — your first Schengen entry includes fingerprint and facial registration, so budget extra queue time.
-ETIAS is NOT required yet (it launches late 2026 with a grace period).
+ETIAS is still NOT required — the EU has dropped its late-2026 target and a 2027 start is now expected, with a revised timeline due after eu-LISA's September 2026 board meeting.
 Trains reach Amsterdam Centraal in under 20 minutes from inside the terminal.
 The city is about 20 minutes away one-way; as a rule of thumb you want 5+ hours before exiting is worth the queues, and you should be back through security 90 minutes before boarding.

 Worth your hours in Amsterdam